medical professionals

 Protecting your future self as a medical professional

 Uniquely, a medical professional has developed a skill set that is highly dependent on their physical and psychological ability to complete a particular job.
 There are not many ways for a doctor to pivot in their career and still earn about the same level of income.
-If something happens to you, and you are no longer able to complete your job, the loss of income can be financially catastrophic.
+If something happens to you and you are no longer able to complete your job, the loss of income can be financially catastrophic.

 The details matter

 If you do not select ‘own occupation,’ the consequences can be shocking.
-Don’t be surprised if the insurance coverage won’t come into play when you are injured but could still work another less skilled job.
+Don’t be surprised if the insurance coverage won’t come into play when you are injured, but you could still work another less skilled job.
 The less skilled job, of course, will not provide the same level of income you were receiving in the medical field.
 The insurance does not help make up the difference either.

 If you know a medical professional who could use a second set of eyes on their financial planning, please encourage them to reach out to us on our Contact page to start a conversation.